Definition

 More about Obsidian and Suevite

 Here you can know more about Obsidian and Suevite.
 The life cycle of a rock consists of formation of rock, composition of rock and transformation of rock.
 The composition of Obsidian and Suevite consists of mineral content and compound content.
-The mineral content of Obsidian is not available and mineral content of Suevite includes Coesite, Quartz, Stishovite.
+The mineral content of Obsidian includes and mineral content of Suevite includes Coesite, Quartz, Stishovite.
 You can also check out the list of all Igneous Rocks.
 When we have to compare Obsidian vs Suevite, the texture, color and appearance plays an important role in determining the type of rock.
-Obsidian is available in black, blue, brown, green, orange, red, tan, yellow colors whereas, Suevite is available in black, brown, colourless, green, grey, pink colors.
+Obsidian is available in black, blue, brown, green, orange, red, tan, yellow colors whereas, Suevite is available in black, brown, green, grey, pink colors.
 Appearance of Obsidian is Shiny and that of Suevite is Banded.
 Properties of rock is another aspect for Obsidian vs Suevite.
 The hardness of Obsidian is 5-5.5 and that of Suevite is 5.5.
 The types of Obsidian are Fireworks Obsidian, Mahogany, Sheen Obsidian, Snowflake obsidian and Velvet Peacock Obsidian whereas types of Suevite are Phyllosilicates, Calcite.
 Streak of rock is the color of powder produced when it is dragged across an unweathered surface.
 The streak of Obsidian is white while that of Suevite is light to dark brown.
 The specific heat capacity of Obsidian is 0.92 kJ/Kg K and that of Suevite is 0.92 kJ/Kg K. Depending on the properties like hardness, toughness, specific heat capacity, porosity etc., rocks are resistant to heat, wear, impact, etc.Obsidian is heat resistant, impact resistant whereas Suevite is heat resistant.